hypnosapos/cartpole-rl-remote/README.rst

 The model is divided basically in three parts: Neural network model, QLearning algorithm and application runner.

-We want to show you a journey from custom model trainer to a productive platform based on open source (training/inference).
+We want to show you a journey from custom training of models to a productive platform based on open source  (training/inference).

 Requirements
 ============